ShichangZh/GStarX/README.md

 ### Datasets
-To run experiments for datasets used in the paper, please download them from this [link](https://github.com/divelab/DIG/tree/main/dig/xgraph/datasets) and put them under `datasets/` (all dataset folder should be in lowercase, some of them need to be renamed.
-Please check `dataset.py`).
+To run experiments for datasets used in the paper, please download them from this [link](https://github.com/divelab/DIG/tree/main/dig/xgraph/datasets) and put them under `datasets/` (all dataset folder names should be in **lowercase**, some of them need to be renamed.
+Please be consistent with `dataset.py`).

 You may also add your favourite datasets by modifying the `get_dataset` function in `dataset.py`.